CJhey/CRnM-Home/others.md

 One of the figures we studied was [Walter Benjamin (Wiki)](https://en.wikipedia.org/wiki/Walter_Benjamin), an essential figure in the beginning of the modern study of culture.
 Benjamin's life and work, brief and vast each, talks about culture in light of a changing economic landscape.
 In [The Work of Art in the Age of Mechanical Reproduction (full text)](https://web.mit.edu/allanmc/www/benjamin.pdf), Benjamin looks at how works of art, facing new modes of production, have seen their usage and position displaced.
 What does that mean exactly?
 Think of the difference between a religious image used in a church and the picture of a religious image in a modern art museum.

-Watch the following video:
+### Watch the following video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2ZlrHyzIwcI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Traditional ways of looking at art become obsolete due to the changing panorama of art itself.
-Where art becomes
+Art, influenced by new technologies, but also new ideas, evolves with our own understanding of culture.
+This leads us to both broader questions about the nature of culture, and more narrow questions about

 ## Culture, information and change